- Vietnam’s trade background: From a hermit nation to an essential member of world trade

 Post-implementation of these reform policies, Vietnam’s economy successfully revived itself and steered to become a “socialist-oriented market economy”.
 As a result, the country has become an integral part of global trade through increased participation in regional and international institutions and agreements such as the Asia-Pacific Economic Cooperation (APEC) forum, the Association of Southeast Asian Nations (ASEAN), the World Trade Organization (WTO), and the United Nations (UN).

-Including trading blocs and one-on-one agreements Vietnam is signatory to the following trade agreements:
+Including trading blocs and one-on-one agreements Vietnam is a signatory to the following trade agreements:

 1. EU-Vietnam Free Trade Agreement

 With a motive to bolster trade relations and deepen international integration, a free trade agreement between the European Union and the Socialist Republic of Vietnam was signed in July 2018.